nokel/zelda64-import-blender/README.md

 This is a Blender addon allowing to import models and animations from files extracted from N64 Zelda roms.

-**Required Blender version: 2.79 or earlier**
+**Required Blender version: 3 (tested with 3.4.1)**

-**You should open the system console** (`Window > Toggle System Console` in Blender) before importing an object so you can see the progress being made, as the Blender UI freezes during the import process.

-The messages in the system console may also help understand why an import is failing.
+If an import doesn't work the messages in the system console may help understand why an import is failing.

 # Limitations

-For some reason the animations for the Bari (jellyfish in jabujabu) don't import.

-Importing Link's animations may be broken.
+Not sure why but the animations don't work exactly as expected, the textures are also importing a bit weird, and some of the models will appear far away from the widget, which can easily be fixed by resetting the model pose.

 # Data from other segments